 In spring 2013 Folse received the Lifetime Achievement Award from Research Chefs Association.

 CULA 279: The Evolution of Cajun and Creole Cuisine

-Chef John Folse is the instructor for CULA 279 and teaches students research and discusses the contributions of the seven nations that settled Louisiana: Native Americans, French, Spanish, English, Africans, Germans and Italians.
+Chef John Folse is the instructor for CULA 279 and teaches students research and discusses the contributions of the seven nations that settled Louisiana: Native America, France, Spain, England, Africa, Germany and Italy.
 In this capstone course, culinary students prepare dishes such as:

 - Gumbo Des Herbes

 - Paella Valenciana

 - White Chocolate Bread Pudding

 - Louisiana Fig Ice Cream

 “Louisiana food is best defined as the marriage of the ingredients, flavor and technique of Cajun and Creole country, with a classical plate presentation.”